 Last but not the list was a small cupola, almost close to the exit.
 It was called Smith’s Folly.
 Well, it was supposed to replace the cupola that Tughlaq had made for the minar and which had got destroyed.
 Major Robert Smith of the Royal Engineers did get it done but it was removed by Lord Hardinge – the British Viceroy.
 The reason – it did not fit with the architecture of the Qutub Minar.
 Ever since then, it is called Smith’s folly and has been kept away from the minar.

 Well, that concludes my tour of the Qutub Minar.
 Hopefully, with this travel guide to the Qutub Minar, you too, have discovered some unknown or lesser-visited facets of the UNESCO site.
 I am pretty sure you are now eager to get going with this Delhi Tourist attraction.
-Just remember to do two things before that – one pin-up this bookmark and two – download your personal audio guide – Tourio.
+Just remember to do two things before that – one pin-up one of these bookmarks and two – download your personal audio guide – Tourio.

 How to get the Tourio Audio Guide?